HudsonNock/Air-Hockey-Sim/README.md

 **Project Goal**

 Our goal is to close the sim to real gap and deploy an AI model to successfully play air hockey against a human.
-Below is a video of our current progress (click image to play video):
+Below is a video of our end results with a quick overview (click image to play video):

 [![Watch the video](docs/gameplay_video_screenshot.png)](https://www.youtube.com/watch?v=75mm_B950PQ)